angelaalmeron/angelaalmeron.github.io/essays/smart-questions.md

 to remove all the elements?
 Or do I have to call .pop() a million times until it's empty?
 ```
 This question is not so well-formed because it lacks basic research and experimentation.
 In other words, the asker's issue can be easily clarified by a quick lookup in the documentation or basic programming tutorials, and tested the code themselves before posting such a question.

+## AI Usage
+In writing this essay, I've utilized AI to refine the flow and enhance the way concepts are expressed.